 Morocco is a stunning place – but it can be hard to find your feet amid a very different culture.
 These Morocco travel tips will help you make the most out of your holiday:

-- Double trouble: Morocco is one of the only places in the world where you can ski and surf on the same day.
-Head up to Oukaimeden, Africa’s highest ski resort, for a morning on the powder before hitting the balmy coast for some late-afternoon waves
+Morocco is one of the only places in the world where you can ski and surf on the same day.
+Head up to Oukaïmeden, Africa’s highest ski resort, for a morning on the powder before hitting the balmy coast for some late-afternoon waves.

-- Check the calendar: When planning your holiday, it’s a good idea to keep on top of the local calendar.
+When planning your holiday, it’s a good idea to keep on top of the local calendar.
 Morocco is a Muslim country, so markets and attractions are often closed on Fridays for prayers.
-If you’re visiting during Ramadan, it may be hard to find a meal outside of tourist areas, as many locals will be fasting during the daytime
+If you’re visiting during Ramadan, it may be hard to find a meal outside of tourist areas, as many locals will be fasting during the daytime.

-- The art of the deal: Morocco is justly famous for its fabulous souks and medinas – sprawling market districts where you can find spices, fragrances, local handicrafts and much more besides.
+Morocco is justly famous for its fabulous souks and medinas – sprawling market districts where you can find spices, fragrances, local handicrafts, and much more besides.
 Haggling is part of business here, so give it a go.
 It’s not rude to seek a better deal: vendors will usually start by offering tourists an astronomical price, and you’ll be expected to bargain them down.
-One good rule of thumb is to offer one third the price you’re quoted.
-If you do change your mind about something, though, remember that pretending to walk away is a common haggling strategy in Morocco – so don’t be surprised if your vendor doesn’t take no for an answer
+One good rule of thumb is to offer one-third the price you’re quoted.
+If you do change your mind about something, though, remember that pretending to walk away is a common haggling strategy in Morocco – so don’t be surprised if your vendor doesn’t take no for an answer.

-- Saffron or saffroff?
 Delicate saffron is used in all manner of Moroccan dishes, and it’s a great gift to bring home.
 Just make sure it’s the real thing before you buy.
 Ask your vendor to put a few strands in some water.
 If it stains the water yellow, it’s real saffron.
-If it stains the water red, it’s been artificially dyed – best to avoid
+If it stains the water red, it’s been artificially dyed – best to avoid it.

-- Careful with your camera: Although Morocco is full of fantastic sights, use good etiquette when taking photos.
-Many Moroccans – especially women – might not like being photographed, and some street vendors might demand money if you take a snap of their stalls
+Although Morocco is full of fantastic sights, use good etiquette when taking photos.
+Many Moroccans – especially women – might not like being photographed, and some street vendors might demand money if you take a snap of their stalls.

-- Dress considerately: It’s important to respect Moroccan culture while you’re travelling – especially if you want to venture outside tourist areas.
-While shorts are acceptable on men, women should keep knees and shoulders covered
+It’s important to respect Moroccan culture while you’re travelling – especially if you want to venture outside tourist areas.
+While shorts are acceptable on men, women should keep their knees and shoulders covered.

-- Keep to cash: The currency of Morocco is the dirham, with one dirham worth roughly 20p.
-It’s also a closed currency, which means you won’t be able to change your money until you’re in Morocco.
-It’s a good idea to have plenty of cash handy: many businesses won’t take cards, and even in big cities ATMs will sometimes run out of currency
+The currency of Morocco is the dirham which is also a closed currency, which means you won’t be able to change your money until you’re in Morocco.
+It’s a good idea to have plenty of cash handy: many businesses won’t take cards, and even in big cities, ATMs will sometimes run out of currency.

-- Mosques off-limits: Sadly, if you’re not Muslim, you may not be able to go inside many of Morocco’s beautiful and ancient mosques.
-However, there’s one that’s open to all tourists: the Hassan II Mosque in Casablanca, the world’s third-largest mosque, with a stunning minaret 210 metres high
+Sadly, if you’re not Muslim, you may not be able to go inside many of Morocco’s beautiful and ancient mosques.
+However, there’s one that’s open to all tourists: the Hassan II Mosque in Casablanca, the world’s third-largest mosque, with a stunning minaret 210 metres high.

-- Parlez-vous Francais?
 The official languages of Morocco are Arabic and Berber.
 You’ll be able to get by with English in the bigger cities and popular tourist spots, but a lot of Moroccans also speak French.
-If you know a few words it could come in handy breaking the language barrier or deciphering restaurant menus
+If you know a few words, it could come in handy breaking the language barrier or deciphering restaurant menus.

-- Beat the scammers: Especially in tourist cities like Marrakech, you’re likely to be approached by a scammer.
-They may offer to take you on a guided tour, or show you to a fantastic out-of-the-way restaurant or shop.
-It’s best to politely refuse: if you want some local knowledge, there are plenty of licensed tour guides available
+Especially in tourist cities like Marrakech, you’re likely to be approached by a scammer.
+They may offer to take you on a guided tour or show you to a fantastic out-of-the-way restaurant or shop.
+It’s best to politely refuse: if you want some local knowledge, there are plenty of licensed tour guides available.

 Get the best price on travel insurance for Morocco

-MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for and what you want your policy to cover, and in just a couple of minutes you can compare prices from a range of leading travel insurers.
+MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for, and what you want your policy to cover.
+In just a couple of minutes, you can compare prices from a range of leading travel insurers.